Intro to AI-driven Science on Supercomputers: A Student Training Series

 Nicola Ferrier is a senior computer scientist as part of the Mathematics and Computer Science division at Argonne National Laboratory.
 Ferrier's research interests are in the use of computer vision (digital images) to control robots, machinery, and devices, with applications as diverse as medical systems, manufacturing, and projects that facilitate “scientific discovery” (such as her recent project using machine vision and robotics for plant phenotype studies).
 She will be speaking on AI @ Edge.

-Conveners: Bethany Lusch (LCF), Nicola Ferrier (MCS)
+Conveners: Archit Vasan (LCF), Nicola Ferrier (MCS)

 • 3:00 PM 4:10 PM

 Archit Vasan is a postdoctoral appointee in the Argonne Leadership Computing Facility with a background in computational biophysics.
 His research interests at ALCF involve the discovery of cancer drugs using machine Learning coupled to exascale computing.
 Archit received a BA in Physics and Mathematics from Austin College in 2016.
-He then received his PhD in Biophysics from the University of Illinois at Urbana-Champaign in 2023 under the guidance of Dr. Emad Tajkhorshid
+He then received his PhD in Biophysics from the University of Illinois at Urbana-Champaign in 2023 under the guidance of Dr. Emad Tajkhorshid.

 • 1:00 PM 2:10 PM

-Session 6: Parallel Training Methods
+Session 6: Parallel Training Methods for AI

 We present modern parallelism techniques and discuss how they can be used to train and distribute large models across many GPUs.